Skip to content

 It is subject to a Heritage Overlay and it will be retained on the site and incorporated into the new residential community.

-An approved Cultural Heritage Management Plan (CHMP) has been developed and will be implemented in advance of works on the site to ensure the ongoing preservation of the scarred trees within the site.
+A Cultural Heritage Management Plan (CHMP) has been approved and will be implemented to ensure the ongoing preservation of culturally significant elements within the site.

 Like many sites across Bendigo, the site will require remediation.
 These works are expected to commence in 2025.